plainionist/plainionist.github.io/_posts/2018-02-04-Implementing-Clean-Architecture-Scream.md

 ### Composable UI

-A [question on stackoverflow](https://softwareengineering.stackexchange.com/questions/366930/android-clean-architecture-best-way-to-structure-packages/366945?noredirect=1#comment800927_366945) reminded me to emphasize that a screaming architecture is not limited to the backend!
+A [question on stackoverflow](https://softwareengineering.stackexchange.com/questions/366930/android-clean-architecture-best-way-to-structure-packages/366945?noredirect=1#comment800927_366945) reminded me to emphasize that a screaming architecture is not limited to the back-end!
 Modern desktop UI frameworks like [Prism](https://prismlibrary.github.io/) as well as modern web frameworks like [AngularJS](https://angularjs.org/), [ReactJS](https://reactjs.org/) or [VueJS](https://vuejs.org/) are able compose UIs from various, not linked, components.